This Discussion channel is currently closed.

 Default_avatar

-Promote Conservation almost 8 years ago
+Promote Conservation over 8 years ago

 If rate increases are needed, then please apply the increases to the "Per KWH" rate instead of the fixed "monthly customer charge" rate.
 This would increase the incentive to conserve energy, lower overall energy use, and boost participation in conservation programs.